Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters

+The dominance of the energy range corresponding to double-photon excitations in the double occupation dynamics is surprising and likely specific for these particular $12$-site systems with impact ionization.
+For the smaller $4\times2$ systems, single-photon processes are important in the entire range of pulse frequencies for which impact ionization is present (see also \cref{App:OtherFigures4x2}).

-\section{Spin excitations}
+\subsection{Spin excitations}

-In the following we investigate the influence of spin fluctuations on the dynamics of systems after a light pulse.
-It was shown in Ref.~\cite{Kauch2020Disorder} that disorder as well as next-nearest-neighbor hopping enhances impact ionization in small Hubbard clusters.
+Before we apply the generalized Loschmidt amplitude to spin excitations, let us first investigate the time dependence of the spin-spin correlation function and spin-energy for $12$-site systems after the light pulse.
+The main motivation to do so lies in our earlier work, Ref.~\cite{Kauch2020Disorder}, where it was shown that disorder and next-nearest-neighbor hopping enhance impact ionization in small Hubbard clusters.
 Moreover, one-dimensional chains do not show any significant impact ionization.
-This suggested that if a system has the tendency to order magnetically, excess kinetic energy may first break up this order or fluctuations, i.e. excess energy is transferred to magnons or paramagnons.
-This could be detrimental to impact ionization.
+This suggested that if a system has the tendency to order magnetically, excess kinetic energy may first break up this order or fluctuations, i.e., excess energy is transferred to magnons or paramagnons.
+It was conjectured that this could be detrimental to impact ionization.
 To verify this proposition we investigate the spin-spin correlation function